javaee/jms-spec/pages/JMS20PublicDraft.md

 ## Reference implementation

 You are also invited to try out the current version of the JMS 2.0 reference implementation.
 This is still under development but is essentially feature complete.
 * If you would like to try JMS 2.0 as part of a full Java EE 7 application server then you you need to download a recent build of GlassFish Server Open Source Edition 4.0.
-The promoted builds are [http://dlc.sun.com.edgesuite.net/glassfish/4.0/promoted/ here] and the less stable nightly builds are [http://dlc.sun.com.edgesuite.net/glassfish/4.0/nightly/ here].
+The promoted builds are [here](http://dlc.sun.com.edgesuite.net/glassfish/4.0/promoted/) and the less stable nightly builds are [here](http://dlc.sun.com.edgesuite.net/glassfish/4.0/nightly/).
-*If you are are interested in JMS 2.0 in a Java SE environment only then you can download a recent promoted build of the standalone Open Message Queue 5.0 [http://mq.java.net/5.0.html#download here].
+*If you are are interested in JMS 2.0 in a Java SE environment only then you can download a recent promoted build of the standalone Open Message Queue 5.0 [here](http://mq.java.net/5.0.html#download).

 (Strictly speaking these are not actually reference implementations.
 They are community projects which will be used to create the reference implementation when JMS 2.0 is released.)

 ## JMS 2.0 demonstration examples

-A [http://netbeans.org NetBeans] project which demonstrates some new features of JMS 2.0 may be downloaded  [http://java.net/projects/jms-spec/downloads/download/JMS20Demo.zip as a zip] or checked out from the project's subversion repository [http://java.net/projects/jms-spec/sources/repository/show/jms2.0/demos/JMS20Demo here].
+A [NetBeans](http://netbeans.org) project which demonstrates some new features of JMS 2.0 may be downloaded  [as a zip](/jms-spec/downloads/JMS20Demo.zip) or checked out from the project's subversion repository [here](https://github.com/javaee/jms-spec/tree/master/jms2.0/demos/JMS20Demo).
 An earlier version was demonstrated at JavaOne 2012.

 The latest version of this demonstration has been tested with GlassFish 4.0 nightly build 78.
-If you have problems running with a later version, please [mailto:nigel.deakin@oracle.com let us know]
+If you have problems running with a later version, please [let us know](mailto:nigel.deakin@oracle.com).

 This demonstration shows
 * Use of the JMS 2.0 simplified API  using application-managed `JMSContext` objects